Monday 11th May to Sunday 17th May 2020

 Friday 15th May – 33998 deaths – we all know that’s not right

 The death rate is most likely closer to 50,000 since there are likely many deaths in the early part of the pandemic that went uncounted as COVID.
-If you look at the excess of deaths in 2020 over the average deaths for the same period in 2019, its around 50,000.
+If you look at the excess of deaths in 2020 over the average deaths for the same period in 2019, it’s around 50,000.

-I did something out of my comfort zone today – a short business video which I put on LinkedIn and FB.
+I did something out of my comfort zone today – a short business video that I put on LinkedIn and FB.
 I know I need to do this more often but it feels unnatural.
 I’ve never been one for being in front of the camera.
 I totally love training, which is a performance, of course, but being filmed is so different.

 Anyway, got to just get over myself.

 So, if you don’t want to see me out there…don’t watch 🙂

 Yummy Friday night Indian takeaway as usual – have to keep the local curry house in business.
 Delish!